neoliv/procfilter/README.md

 CPU usage.
 Unit is implicity %.

 * RSS
-Resident memory size.
+Resident memory size (in RAM).
 In normal (non swap) situation this indicates how much RAM the process uses.
+This value is not what you see as RSS in most tools (like top).
+It tries hard (but wilh a low CPU cost) to approximate the quantity of RAM really used by the process.
+For example it takes the shared memory pages into account (a bit like the usual PSS).
+So a page that is shared by 10 processes will account only 1/10th for each one.

 * VSZ
 Virtual memory size.